shian15810/zip-file-webpack-plugin/README.md

       // can be relative (to Webpack output path) or absolute
       path: 'zip',

-      // OPTIONAL: defaults to the Webpack output filename (above) or,
+      // OPTIONAL: defaults to the basename of `path` option
-      // if not present, the basename of the path
       filename: 'my_app.zip',

       // OPTIONAL: defaults to 'zip'